SpoddyCoder/clonepi/README.md

 # ClonePi

-ClonePi will clone a running Raspberry Pi file to a destination SD card plugged into a USB card reader.
-Features:
+ClonePi will clone a running Raspberry Pi to a destination SD card plugged into a USB card reader.
+Features...

 * Works with standard 2 partition Raspbian setups and multi-partition NOOBS setups
 * On-the-fly clone